 CBD prevents this absorption, and thus anandamide is shunted into the system where it regulates pain.
 CBD also targets alpha-3 glycine receptors that are known for processing pain.

-What is the stance of FDA about CBD?
+What is the stance of the FDA about CBD?

 The use of active ingredients of Marijuana in medical therapies still requires a lot of scientific research which the FDA is ready to support.